SSRF Allowlists and Cloud Metadata Service Protection

 }

-# GCP Compute: Restrict scopes and enable OS Login
+GCP — Minimal Scopes and OS Login

 resource "google_compute_instance" "secure_instance" {